When Triggered Some of Us Become Different PeoplePin

 The episode itself wasn’t about trauma.
 It was about how people in an extreme emotional state due to pain, exhaustion, hunger, etc., can act in ways that do not match what they would do outside of that state.
 Dr. Santos refers to it as being in a warm versus a cold state.
 In the heat of the moment, we might make decisions that we later regret, and the things we plan to do while we are in a cold state can go straight out the window when we are in a warm state.

 She compares it to the Hulk.
-When mild-mannered, Dr. Banner can switch to being the Hulk when angry or having a strong emotional reaction.
+When mild-mannered, Dr. Banner can switch to the Hulk when angry or under intense emotional stress.

-The advice offered during the podcast on addressing this problem is writing down how you feel and what you’re thinking during a warm episode and reviewing it when you’re in a “cooler” space and forgiving yourself for how you reacted to an intensely emotional situation.
+The advice offered during the podcast on addressing this problem is to write down how you feel and what you’re thinking during a warm episode, review it when you’re in a “cooler” space, and forgive yourself for how you reacted to an intensely emotional situation.